Defining a Project

 - Simple Issue Tracking: This project provides you with a quick and easy way to get JIRA up and running for simple issue tracking.
 For details, see Simple Issue Tracking project.

-- Project Management: This project type creates the default JIRA project.
+- Project Management: This project type creates a unique set of schemes for the project based on the default schemes.

 - Agile Software Development — Scrum (JIRA Agile required): This project provides you with a template for Scrum software development, including a Scrum board and Agile-specific issue types, like Story and Epic.